NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Supreme Spellstrike.md

 **Prerequisites** Spellstrike
 * * *
 You've made it almost effortless to combine spells and attacks.
-You're permanently [[Conditions/Quickened|Quickened]].
+You're permanently [[Quickened|Quickened]].
 You can use your extra action only to Strike or to recharge Spellstrike.

 *Source: Pathfinder Secrets of Magic*
 *OGL*